HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 - 添加 Debug (live debug)
 ## Tools Utilization
 ## Live Debug
 Developing an Electron app is similar to developing the web apps.
 Usually the web apps could apply the changes of the feature instantly and directly reflect instantly on the webpage.
-Electron framework inherits the benefits
+Electron framework inherits the benefits of web development while supporting the desktop app functions with multi-platform support.
 ### Code Formatting
+To maintain the
 - 添加 Issues during coding: → Clarity and maintenance; ESLint and Prettier ?(只有上帝和我知道代码)
 - 添加 测试结果